-๐Ÿ‡ช๐Ÿ‡ช Estonia visa for India citizens
+๐Ÿ‡ช๐Ÿ‡ช Estonia visa for Indians

 India passport holders must apply for a visa at a Estonia consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.